 - Using words – verbal communication, storytelling, and writing

 Knowing how to communicate efficiently is (probably) the most important social skill because, willingly or not, you’re communicating something all the time.

 Even though communication is an integrated part of what means to be human, which should mean we already took it to it highest point that it could be, that is not so.
 The human is inventive and loves new things; therefore, we’ll never stop developing new and improved ways to communicate.

-Keep your communication skills up to date and become a winner in life.
+Keep your communication skills up to date, become a better communicator, and you’ll be a winner in life.